AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/prepare-for-checkout.md

 In this call, you specify the shipping and billing addresses, as well as the selected `carrier_code` and `method_code`.
 The customer has selected the Flat Rate shipping method.

-Magento returns a list of payment options and calculates the order totals.
+Commerce returnsa list of payment options and calculates the order totals.

 **Endpoint:**